 An ultra-luxurious exploration of the best safari areas in Botswana in combination with a visit to Victoria Falls from Zambia.

 The Okavango Delta Safari is a short but memorable excursion to Botswana's most famous wilderness area.
 It departs from and returns to Johannesburg in South Africa.

 Daily scheduled flights are operated between Johannesburg and Maun, the gateway to the Okavango.
 These flights are just under an hour and a half in duration.

 Upon reaching Maun, light charter flights bring guests to gravel airstrips close to the lodge where they will be staying.

-December to February are hot, wet months with daytime temperatures as high as 40°C. Humidity levels fluctuate between 50% and 80%.
+December to February is hot, wet months with daytime temperatures as high as 40°C. Humidity levels fluctuate between 50% and 80%.
 From March to May, the temperatures become far more comfortable, with a maximum of 30°C during the day and mild to cool evenings.
 The rain dries up quickly, leading into the dry, cooler winter months of June to August.

 Adhere to the rules and recommendations of your ranger as far as wildlife interactions are concerned to ensure a safe and hassle-free safari in Botswana's Okavango Delta.

-The majority of the estimated 200 000 large mammals in and around the delta are not year-round residents.
+Most of the estimated 200 000 large mammals in and around the delta are not year-round residents.
 They leave with the summer rains to find renewed fields of grass to graze on and trees to browse, then make their way back as winter approaches.

 One of the reasons that the Okavango Delta is such a popular African safari destination is the wealth of safari activities available.
 Naturally, the most popular activity remains the traditional game drive in an open 4x4 vehicle, which provides visitors with an elevated vantage point over the vast delta and the opportunity to spot wildlife from afar.
 The alternative option of bush walks is the chance to get intimate with this unique wilderness area.